Chart Color Schemes

 The level of residential development activity in Upper Mount Gravatt was found to be higher than 90% of real estate markets across the country

-Upper Mount Gravatt reflects a developing area, with around 100 people per approval.
-Looking ahead, Upper Mount Gravatt is projected to grow by approximately 7,110 residents by 2041.
-If development rates continue at the current pace, housing supply may struggle to keep up with population growth, potentially intensifying buyer competition and supporting price increases.
+With around 100 people per dwelling approval, Upper Mount Gravatt exhibits characteristics of a growth area.
+Future projections suggest that Upper Mount Gravatt will add approximately 7,110 residents by 2041.
+If current development rates continue, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development